Skip to Content

 Talk to your doctor if you decide to try:

-For people who haven't been able to reduce the number of or control their headaches with medicine, stimulation of certain nerves in the face with mild electric current may help prevent migraines.4 For this treatment, electrodes are placed on your forehead for 20 minutes every day.
+For people who haven't been able to reduce the number of or control their headaches with medicine, stimulation of certain nerves in the head with mild electric current may help.
 If you have severe and frequent migraines and have not been able to control them with medicine, you may want to ask your doctor if this kind of treatment is available in your area.

 Holland S, et al. (2012).
 Evidence-based guideline update: NSAIDs and other complementary treatments for episodic migraine prevention in adults: Report of the Quality Standards Subcommittee of the American Academy of Neurology and the American Headache Society.
 Neurology, 78(17): 1346–1353.